-For those unfamiliar, LibreSSL is the default TLS provider for OpenBSD, Dragonfly BSD, and OpenSSH on Windows.
+For those unfamiliar with it, LibreSSL is the default TLS provider for OpenBSD, Dragonfly BSD, and OpenSSH on Windows.
 Additionally, it is a selectable provider for FreeBSD, Gentoo Linux, OPNsense, and macOS.

 This new version, available alongside the recently released OpenBSD 7.6, brings numerous enhancements, bug fixes, and notable changes to the codebase.